 You will also be teaching independent living skills to help prepare youth to live on their own.
 The majority of our youth have experienced some kind of trauma, being removed from a bio-parent, loss of loved ones.
 Most children are behind in school and need an IEP.

-What are the expectations for me as the foster parent?
+What are the expectations for me as a foster parent?

-You will be expected to take the youth to medical, dental, vision, therapy appointments, courts, team meetings, help with transportation to visits with family, complete monthly paperwork, meet with consultant weekly/monthly, and attend/complete online or in person trainings.
+You will be expected to take the youth to medical, dental, vision, therapy appointments, courts, team meetings, help with transportation to visits with family, complete monthly paperwork, meet with consultants weekly/monthly, and attend/complete online or in-person training.

 Do we have a say in who comes into our home?

 Absolutely.
 You will let your Consultant know what population you are interested in working with.
 Anytime we receive a referral that matches your criteria, your Consultant (supervisor) will call and talk to you about the referral.
 If we do not have a specific home in mind, the referral will be sent out to all the homes to review.
 If you see a referral you are interested in working with, you will call and talk with your Consultant.
 You and your family make the decision about whether a youth is placed in the home or not.
 You need to feel comfortable with who is going to be living with you in your home.